BaiqingL/showdown-agent/README.md

    ```

 3. Set up your environment variables:
-   Create a `.env` file in the project root and add your Pokémon Showdown account credentials:
+   Create a `.env` file in the project root and add your Pokémon Showdown account credentials and Azure OpenAI API key:
    ```
    ACCT_PASSWORD=your_password_here
    INCOMING_USERNAME=your_username_here
+   AZURE_OPENAI_API_KEY=your_api_key_here
    ```

 ## Usage

 To start the bot and connect it to Pokémon Showdown:

+1. Ensure OptiLLM is running on your local machine (default: http://localhost:8000)

-1. Run the main script:
+2. Run the main script:
    ```
    python play_showdown.py
    ```

-2. The bot will automatically log in and start laddering or accepting challenges based on the configuration in `play_showdown.py`.
+3. The bot will automatically log in and start laddering or accepting challenges based on the configuration in `play_showdown.py`.

 ## How It Works

-ShowdownLLMPlayer uses a large language model to analyze the current battle state, including:
+ShowdownLLMPlayer uses OptiLLM to efficiently leverage a large language model for analyzing the current battle state, including:

 - Team compositions
 - Type advantages/disadvantages